izbushka/pullrequests/README.md

 create `.env` file in `config` directory using example `.env.example`

+Probably you'll need to add reviewers in `/config/reviewers.json`

 ## Usage
 **It finds automatically current release branch by 'release/' prefix and last commit date in it**